 Working with Strong Magnets

 Always handle strong magnets with care, and keep them away from children and pets.
-When storing strong magnets, keep them in a safe place where they cannot attract other metal objects or cause injury.
+But when storing strong magnets, keep them in a safe place where they cannot attract other metal objects or cause injury.
 If you are working with very strong magnets, wear gloves and eye protection to protect yourself from potential hazards.

 Enhancing Magnetic Properties

 If you need to enhance the magnetic properties of a material, there are several techniques you can use.
-For example, you can anneal a ferromagnetic material to reduce internal stresses and increase its magnetic permeability.
+As an example, you can anneal a ferromagnetic material to reduce internal stresses and increase its magnetic permeability.
 You can also apply an external magnetic field to align the magnetic domains in the material, increasing its magnetization.

 Troubleshooting Magnetic Issues